B I O G R A P H Y

 This follows in the steps of Seasons for Change, commissioned and broadcast by Sky Arts Musical Masterpieces; Delia co-wrote a new double percussion and violin concerto with Sinfonia Cymru and Simmy Singh as a climate reimagination of Vivaldi’s Four Seasons, which toured Wales in 2024.

-2025 sees Delia give a recital tour of China’s major concert halls with the Aurora Percussion Duo, presenting Music for Pieces of Wood – a programme inspired by deforestation, devised only of percussion instruments and objects which derive from trees.
-She also tours with Robert Macfarlane and former Wild Beasts lead singer Hayden Thorpe’s Ness alongside Propellor Ensemble across the UK, beginning on the island of Orford Ness – a once cold war military testing site reclaimed by nature.
-The project culminates with Song of Ness at The Barbican’s Milton Court in Autumn with orchestra and choir in collaboration with the Guildhall School of Music and Drama.
+2025 saw Delia give a recital tour of China’s major concert halls with the Aurora Percussion Duo, presenting Music for Pieces of Wood – a programme inspired by deforestation, devised only of percussion instruments and objects which derive from trees.
+She also toured with Robert Macfarlane and former Wild Beasts lead singer Hayden Thorpe’s Ness alongside Propellor Ensemble across the UK, beginning on the island of Orford Ness – a once cold war military testing site reclaimed by nature.
+The project culminated with Song of Ness at The Barbican’ with orchestra and choir in collaboration with the Guildhall School of Music and Drama.

 Additionally, Delia has been Artist-in-Residence at the University of Leeds and The Glasshouse International Centre for Music presenting AlgoRhythms, exploring the role of AI in our lives through music, culminating in her being commissioned by BBC Radio 3 to curate and present her own series: Music and Machines.